WadeT2000/myDockerTemplate/README.md

                 + ` docker-compose down -v `
                 + ` docker-compose up --build `
-            Everything should be up and running as intended
+            Everything should be up and running as intended If this fixes any and all erros proceed to (The application should be up and running) below

         2. Manually create your database:
         - Now that you have created a db container lets look inside it.